GoogleCloudPlatform/webapp2/docs/requesthandler.rst

 Overriding ``__init__()``
 -------------------------
-If you want to override the :class:`webapp2.RequestHandler.__init__` method, you must take care to call the parent class only at the end of the method.
+If you want to override the :class:`webapp2.RequestHandler.__init__` method, you must call :class:`webapp2.RequestHandler.initialize` at the beginning and :class:`webapp2.RequestHandler.dispatch` at the end of the method.
 This is because in webapp2 the handler dispatches the requested method on construction.
 If you call the parent class at the beginning of the method, any other initializations you do after it will be lost because the requested method will have been dispatched already.

 Here's a correct way to override ``__init__()``::

     class MyHandler(webapp2.RequestHandler):
         def __init__(self, request, response):
+            # Set self.request, self.response and self.app.
+            self.initialize(request, response)

             # ... add your custom initializations here ...
             # ...

-            # Parent class will set basic attributes and call the method to be
-            # dispatched -- get() or post() or etc.
-            super(self.__class__, self).__init__(request, response)
+            # Dispatch the requested method.
+            self.dispatch()

 If you need to access the current :class:`webapp2.WSGIApplication` instance on ``__init__()``, it is available as an attribute of request: use